 These well-mineralized vein float boulders indicate the potential to discover new mineralized veins within the 3Ts Project area.
-Further prospecting and geologic mapping are currently in progress in areas to the west of the mineralized float, and also within other parts of the project area.
+Further prospecting and geologic mapping were completed during the summer 2012 field season in areas to the west of the mineralized float, and also within other parts of the project area.
+Assay results are expected in early 2013.